hayooucom/zycode/extensions/notebook-renderers/README.md

-# Builtin Notebook Output Renderers for Visual Studio Code
+# Builtin Notebook Output Renderers for ZY Studio Code

-**Notice:** This extension is bundled with Visual Studio Code.
+**Notice:** This extension is bundled with ZY Studio Code.
 It can be disabled but not uninstalled.

 ## Features